akshatjiwansharma/bhu/research/Air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications/air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications.md

 There are a wide range of materials that can be used as blackbody.
 We are choosing carbon because of the following reasons

 1 Carbon is widely available.
-It is the most abundant solid material in the entire universe 36.
+It is the most abundant solid material (at room temperature, 4th most abundant overall) in the entire universe 36.

 2 Carbon has a variety of precursors in liquid and gaseous form that are ideal for depositing on walls of a transparent substrate like glass